Louis Pasteur: Career

 Pasteur was appointed professor of chemistry at the University of Strasbourg in 1848, and became the chair of chemistry in 1852.

 In February 1854, so that he would have time to carry out work that could earn him the title of correspondent of the Institute, he got three months' paid leave with the help of a medical certificate of convenience.
 He extended the leave until 1 August, the date of the start of the exams.
 "I tell the Minister that I will go and do the examinations so as not to increase the embarrassment of the service.
 It is also so as not to leave to another a sum of 6 or 700 francs".

 In this same year 1854, he was named dean of the new faculty of sciences at University of Lille, where he began his studies on fermentation.
 It was on this occasion that Pasteur uttered his oft-quoted remark: "dans les champs de l'observation, le hasard ne favorise que les esprits préparés" ("In the field of observation, chance favors only the prepared mind").

 In 1857, he moved to Paris as the director of scientific studies at the École Normale Supérieure where he took control from 1858 to 1867 and introduced a series of reforms to improve the standard of scientific work.
 The examinations became more rigid, which led to better results, greater competition, and increased prestige.
 Many of his decrees, however, were rigid and authoritarian, leading to two serious student revolts.
 During "the bean revolt" he decreed that a mutton stew, which students had refused to eat, would be served and eaten every Monday.
 On another occasion he threatened to expel any student caught smoking, and 73 of the 80 students in the school resigned.

 In 1863, he was appointed professor of geology, physics, and chemistry at the École nationale supérieure des Beaux-Arts, a position he held until his resignation in 1867.
 In 1867, he became the chair of organic chemistry at the Sorbonne, but he later gave up the position because of poor health.
 In 1867, the École Normale's laboratory of physiological chemistry was created at Pasteur's request, and he was the laboratory's director from 1867 to 1888.
-In Paris, he established the Pasteur Institute in 1887, in which he was its director for the rest of his life.
+In Paris, he established the Pasteur Institute in 1887 and served as its director for the rest of his life.